Moldovan language: Discontinuation in Moldova and Ukraine

 On 2 March 2023, the Moldovan parliament voted to replace the phrases "Moldovan language", "state language" and "official language" in Moldovan legislation with the phrase "Romanian language".
 The change was presented not as a constitutional change, but only a technical one, as it would implement the 2013 decision of the Constitutional Court of Moldova.
 This change was supported by the ruling Party of Action and Solidarity and was strongly opposed by the Bloc of Communists and Socialists.
 The Academy of Sciences of Moldova also supported this decision.
 The bill was approved on its second and final reading on 16 March.
 This attracted criticism from Russia.
 Maria Zakharova, the spokeswoman for the Ministry of Foreign Affairs of the Russian Federation, claimed that "the Romanian language should be renamed to Moldovan, and not the opposite".
 Romanian foreign minister Aurescu replied to this by saying, "This so-called Moldovan language does not exist, it is an artificial construct, which was created by the Soviet Union and has later been used by Russia for disinformation purposes".
 To this, Zakharova replied back by saying, "Dr. Bogdan Aurescu never existed either, but in the end he was created.
 Now it is possible to call him an artificial construct."
 The president of Moldova, Maia Sandu, promulgated the law on 22 March.
 It was published on the Monitorul Oficial al Republicii Moldova ("Official Bulletin of the Republic of Moldova"), a state publication where all promulgated laws are published, on 24 March, thus entering into force.
 On 30 March, the changes appeared on the Constitution of Moldova.

 On 13 April, Romanian Foreign Minister Bogdan Aurescu requested the Ukrainian Foreign Minister Dmytro Kuleba to relinquish the recognition of the Moldovan language in Ukraine.
-However, as of June 2023, Ukraine still continues to make Moldovan-language schoolbooks.
+However, as of June 2023, Ukraine still continued to make "Moldovan"-language schoolbooks.

 On 18 August, Prime Minister of Romania Marcel Ciolacu and Prime Minister of Ukraine Denys Shmyhal had a meeting in Bucharest.
 Among the things that were discussed was the issue of the Romanian minority in Ukraine.
 Ciolacu said that Romania sought for the Romanians in Ukraine to have exactly the same rights as the Ukrainians in Romania and also for the removal of the Moldovan language from Ukrainian legislation.

 Starting from 1 September 2023, the high school in the village of Borysivka (Borisăuca) in Odesa Oblast, where Ukrainian Romanians study, replaced the term "Moldovan language" with "Romanian language" in its curriculum.